 Fitting of such models is carried out via maximum likelihood using Newton-Raphson.
-Several functions in SAS can carry this out; PROC NLMIXED is the most versatile, while PROC NLIN is the old-school workhorse.
-Good starting values can make or break the program (as we'll see); you need to think about what the parameters represent in the model.
+Several functions in SAS can carry this out, but PROC NLMIXED is the most versatile.
+Good starting values can make or break the program; need to think about what the parameters mean in the model.